Enjoy every outdoor experience with your dog

 We wanted to get user input before diving deeper in the design.
-Heuristic evaluation is a very efficient way to reduce the number and severity of design errors that will be discovered in the later user testing.
+Cognitive Walkthrough is a very efficient way to reduce the number and severity of design errors that will be discovered in the later user testing.
 It's more valuable to have the evaluation result before our design is complete.

-I created this user flow specifically for heuristic evaluation.
+I created this user flow specifically for cognitive walkthrough.
 The tasks focus on important user tasks in a typical use case.
 Secondary features such as checking fun activities in the city and quick start navigation to favorite places were left out in the main flow.

-We conducted 7 heuristic evaluations with dog owners.
+We conducted 7 cognitive walkthroughs with dog owners.
 Each test lasted about 20 mins.
 While they went through the typical user tasks, we asked them to think aloud and recorded their feedback.
 I then marked the issues we thought were important and needed to be redesigned on the wireframe.

 After that, the team discussed potential improvements.
 I redesigned the following pages to address the problems.

 High-fidelity UI Design

 Finally, we solved all the issues.
 I then designed a high-fidelity prototype.
 Below are several demos of the main use cases (please check if your browser supports video tags).